ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/README.md

 • CycleGAN
 • Panoptic-DeepLab
 • Google Colab training environment

-# **Improving Panoptic Segmentation for Nighttime or Low-Illumination Urban Driving Scenes**
-This repository contains the source code and related files for the research project titled above, and linked here (https://arxiv.org/abs/2306.13725 Citation: arXiv:2306.13725 [cs.CV] ).
-The research is based on existing deep-learning architectures and utilizes the Domain Adaptation technique to improve Panoptic segmentation for nighttime or low-illumination urban driving scenes by making use of various existing nighttime driving datasets.

 # Training/Testing - source code
 - Python files & Jupyter notebooks